Man wanted in stabbing at New York’s MoMA arrested in Philly

-PHILADELPHIA (AP) — Police early Tuesday arrested a man at a Philadelphia bus terminal who is wanted in the stabbing of two employees inside the Museum of Modern Art in New York.
+PHILADELPHIA (AP) — A man suspected of stabbing of two workers at New York’s Museum of Modern Art was arrested at a Philadelphia bus terminal early Tuesday after setting his hotel room on fire, police said.

-Officers found Gary Cabana, 60, sleeping on a bench.
-He was arrested without incident, police said.
-Philadelphia police said they were searching for him in connection with a fire that was set at a nearby hotel in the city on Monday.
+Gary Cabana, 60, had been sought by police since Saturday.
+Police found him sleeping on a bench and he was arrested without incident.

-New York City police said Cabana was caught on video leaping over a reception desk and stabbing two employees inside the Museum of Modern Art on Saturday after he was denied entrance.
-The museum workers, a 24-year-old man and a 24-year-old woman, were stabbed multiple times and were stable with non-life-threatening injuries.
+New York City police said Cabana leaped over a reception desk and stabbed two employees inside the Museum of Modern Art after he was denied entrance because his membership had been revoked.

+The workers, a man and woman, both aged 24, were stabbed multiple times but suffered non-life-threatening injuries, police said.

+Cabana was a fugitive for several days, trading messages with reporters on social media while he was on the run.
+He claimed he was living with mental illness and that the museum had revoked his membership unfairly.

-The museum evacuated patrons after the attack and closed.
+The museum evacuated patrons after the attack and remained closed while Cabana was at large.
 It reopened Tuesday.

 “We’re relieved and grateful that our colleagues are recovering, and the attacker was arrested,” the museum said in a statement Tuesday morning.